chakrabar/chakrabar.github.io/_posts/articles/2018-09-12-aspnetcore-on-windows-iis.md

 > The .NET Core Runtime & Hosting Bundle contains everything you need to run existing .NET Core apps, including hosting ASP.NET Core apps.
 The bundle includes the .NET Core runtime, the ASP.NET Core runtime, and if installed on a machine with IIS it will also add the [ASP.NET Core IIS Module](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/aspnet-core-module?view=aspnetcore-2.1).

 Now you might be wondering, if you published your application as SCD, why do you need this ASP.NET Core runtime?
 Shouldn't you package be self-sufficient?
 The answer is yes, you app can run on its own (with Kestrel on Windows and with Kestrel/other web servers on other OS).
-But this runtime and module is required by IIS so that it can host your ASP.NET Core application, which was built to host full .NET Framework ASP.NET applications.
+But this runtime and module is required by IIS so that it can host your ASP.NET Core application, which was originally built to host full .NET Framework ASP.NET applications.

 #### [4] Create a new website on IIS